nahiddgh/Base-activity/README.md

 after completing and getting the nfts head to base guild and verify the related tasks now coinbase wallet turned into base app update it to see everything new

+it's an all in one app 🤌🏻🟦 post to earn weekly rewards